Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Introduction

-It was Susskind \cite{Susskind:2015hpa} who pointed out that EM memory can also be imprinted in the quantum properties of the wave functions.
+Later research further pointed out that EM memory can also be imprinted in the quantum properties of wave functions~\cite{Susskind:2015hpa}.
 The distortion of the vector potential in space by the past EM field can alter the quantum phases of the states.
-We define it as \textit{EM quantum memory} to distinguish it from classical effects.
+It shows the quantum aspect of EM memory beyond the classical effects.
 A gedanken experiment was also proposed to detect this phase difference using superconductors \cite{Susskind:2015hpa}.
-Another experimental proposal has further suggested exploiting the memory effect in Josephson junction systems to observe the accumulated phase \cite{Bachlechner:2019deb}.
-These proposal are difficult to realize as the central difficulty lies in the precise control of EM processes at small scales without introducing disturbance.
-Any background electric potential can affect the phase of a quantum state, making it indistinguishable from the memory phase.
-It indicates the discussion and utilization of EM quantum memory remain quite limited.
+A related proposal suggested exploiting Josephson junction systems to detect the accumulated phase~\cite{Bachlechner:2019deb}.
+These proposals indicate that superconductors provide a natural quantum probe of EM memory.
+However, their experimental realization is difficult, because the central task is to control electromagnetic processes at small scales without introducing background potentials or switching disturbances that are indistinguishable from the memory phase.

-In this Letter, we show that gravity, rather than electromagnetic processes, can in fact generate the EM quantum memory effect with minimal theoretical disturbance to the system.
-The stable electric field and coherent four-vector potential induced by gravity inside a conductor allow the superconductors at its ends to acquire a gauge-invariant memory phase.
-By adjusting the acceleration, or even through free fall, the gravitational force, and thus the electric field, can be effectively switched on and off.
-We theoretically extend the physical scope of EM quantum memory, by exploring its relevance to the two long-standing unverified effects in physics -- the gravitational effect in conductors \cite{SHEGELSKI2023127,Ummarino:2020loo,Christodoulou:2023hyt,Das:2023qqx,Lammerzahl:2024cka,Cheng:2024zde} and the electric Aharonov–Bohm (AB) effect \cite{PhysRev.115.485}.
+In this paper, we propose that gravitational acceleration can provide a clean way to generate the transient electric field required for imprinting EM quantum memory.
+Inside a normal conductor, acceleration would induce a small but stable internal electric field due to the different responses of the ionic lattice and the electron gas.
+This electric field is accompanied by a gauge potential and can imprint a gauge-invariant phase difference between superconducting states placed at the two ends through the Aharonov–Bohm (AB) effect.
+By changing the effective acceleration, for example through a free-fall sequence, the acceleration-induced electric field can be switched on and off without applying an external voltage pulse.
+The resulting phase shift is then stored as an EM memory phase and can later be converted into a magnetic flux signal in a superconducting circuit.

 Throughout the text, we use the natural unit with $c = \hbar = 1$